Generalizing Information to the Evolution of Rational Belief: Information and evolution of belief

-The natural definition of information variance also satisfies the properties of a pseudometric and is also interpretable as a standard statistical construct. \begin{Definition} \thmTitle{Information variance.} Information variance between belief states $\pQzero(\vZ)$ and $\pQone(\vZ)$ in the view of expectation $\pR(\vZ)$ is simply the variance of information density
+We observe that if $\pQzero(\vZ)$ and $\pQone(\vZ)$ are measurably distinct over the support of $\pR(\vZ)$ then the measured distance must be greater than zero.
+We may regard states of belief $\pQzero(\vZ)$ and $\pQone(\vZ)$ as weakly equivalent \textit{in the view of} $\pR(\vZ)$ if their difference is immeasurable over the support of $\pR(\vZ)$.
+That is, if $\pQzero(\vZ)$ and $\pQone(\vZ)$ only differ over subsets of outcomes that are deemed by $\pR(\vZ)$ to be beyond plausible consideration, then in the view of $\pR(\vZ)$ they are equivalent.
+As such, these pseudometrics could be regarded as subjective metrics in the view of $\pR(\vZ)$.
+The natural definition of information variance also satisfies the properties of a pseudometric and is easily interpreted as a standard statistical construct. \begin{Definition} \thmTitle{Information variance.} Information variance between belief states $\pQzero(\vZ)$ and $\pQone(\vZ)$ in the view of expectation $\pR(\vZ)$ is simply the variance of information density

 where $\varphi = \info{\pR(\vZ)}{\pQone(\vZ)}{\pQzero(\vZ)}$. \end{Definition}